tinymovr/Tinymovr/docs/hardware/guide.rst

 Magnet on the rear side of the PCB

-TL;DR: It is possible to have the magnet on the rear dise of the PCB, i.e. opposite of the magnet sensor IC, but the gap needs to be reduced to account for the PCB thickness.
+TL;DR: It is possible to have the magnet on the rear side of the PCB, i.e. opposite of the magnet sensor IC, but the gap needs to be reduced to account for the PCB thickness.

 This has been verified by MPS in `this forum post <https://forum.monolithicpower.com/t/mounting-ma702-and-magnet-on-opposite-sides-of-pcb/1609>`_, quoted below: